Eugenie Bouchard: 2022: No world ranking, 17-month hiatus and return from injury

 Bouchard continued to rehab her shoulder to begin 2022, missing both the Australian Open and French Open.
 By May, she was without a world ranking.
 In June, Bouchard announced her comeback to tennis and signalled her intentions to compete at Wimbledon via a protected ranking.
 Bouchard later decided to withdraw from Wimbledon due to the WTA's decision to not award ranking points at the 2022 Championships.

 In August, Bouchard officially made her return to the tour and competed in her first match in 17 months at the Vancouver Open, where she lost to Arianne Hartono in straight sets.

-At the US Open, Bouchard attempted to qualify for the main draw but was eliminated in the second round by Czech 4th seed Linda Noskova in straight sets.
+At the US Open, Bouchard attempted to qualify for the main draw but was eliminated in the second round by Czech fourth seed Linda Nosková, in straight sets.

-Bouchard received a wildcard at the Chennai Open, where she reached the quarterfinals after recording two straight sets win over Joanne Züger and Karman Thandi.
-She then narrowly lost to Nadia Podoroska in three sets.
+Bouchard received a wildcard at the Chennai Open where she reached the quarterfinals, after recording two straight sets win over Joanne Züger and Karman Thandi.
+She then lost to Nadia Podoroska in three sets.
 The result improved Bouchard's ranking to No. 502 in the world.

-In October, Bouchard qualified for the WTA 500 event in Ostrava, defeating two top 100 players in impressive fashion.
-In the main draw, she lost in three close sets to 6th seed Belinda Bencic in the first round.
+In October, she qualified for the WTA 500 event in Ostrava, defeating two top 100 players in impressive fashion.
+In the main draw, she lost in three close sets to sixth seed Belinda Bencic in the first round.

 At the WTA 1000 event in Guadalajara, Bouchard received a wildcard into the main draw and defeated American qualifier Kayla Day in the first round.
-She then lost to 12th seed Jelena Ostapenko in three sets.
+She then lost to 12th seed Jeļena Ostapenko in three sets.
 Bouchard finished the season ranked No. 323 in the world.

-2023:
+2023: BJK Cup champion

-Bouchard started her 2023 season with a wildcard entry into the qualifying draw of the ASB Classic in New Zealand.
-Despite a strong opening round win against 11th seed Ann Li, Bouchard was forced to withdraw from the tournament before the second round of qualifying after suffering a bout of food poisoning.
+Bouchard started her 2023 season with a wildcard entry into the qualifying draw of the Auckland Open.
+Despite a strong opening-round win against 11th seed Ann Li, Bouchard was forced to withdraw from the tournament before the second round of qualifying, after suffering a bout of food poisoning.

-At the 2023 Australian Open, Bouchard used her protected ranking to enter the qualifying draw, however she was defeated in the first round by American Ashlyn Krueger in three sets.
+At the Australian Open, she used her protected ranking to enter the qualifying draw, however, she was defeated in the first round by American Ashlyn Krueger, in three sets.

+She used her protected ranking to enter the main draw at the Madrid Open and defeated Dayana Yastremska in the first round, before losing her next match to Martina Trevisan.

+Bouchard withdrew from the French Open, giving no clear reason.
+In the qualifying rounds for Wimbledon, she lost in the first round to Greet Minnen in straight sets.
+She was eliminated in the second round of qualifying for the US Open by Dayana Yastremska.